pomerium/pomerium/README.md

 - deploy mutual authenticated encryption (mTLS).
 - aggregate logging and telemetry data.

-To learn more about zero-trust / BeyondCorp, check out [awesome-zero-trust].

 ## Get started

 For instructions on getting started using Pomerium, see our [docs].

+To learn more about zero-trust and BeyondCorp, check out [awesome-zero-trust].

 ## Start developing